jenkinsci/JenkinsPipelineUnit/README.md

 ```

 This will compare the current callstack of the job to the one you have in a text callstack reference file.
-To update this file, just set the `updateReference` to true when calling testNonRegression:
+To overwrite this file with new callstack, just set the `updateReference` to true when calling testNonRegression:

 ```groovy
 super.testNonRegression("example", true)
 ```

+You then can go ahead and commit this change in your SCM to check in the change.

 ## Configuration